Uladzimir Bely

-Uladzimir Uladzimravich Bely (Belarusian: Уладзімір Уладзіміравіч Белы; Russian: Владимир Владимирович Белый; born on 17 February 1977), is a Belarusian army officer who had served as the commander of the Western Operational Command from 2023 to 2024.
+Uladzimir Uladzimravich Bely (Belarusian: Уладзімір Уладзіміравіч Белы; Russian: Владимир Владимирович Белый; born on 17 February 1977) is a Belarusian army officer who is currently the Deputy Minister of Defense since 8 June 2026.

+He served as the commander of the Western Operational Command from 2023 to 2024.

 Biography

 Uladzimir Bely was born in Mikolaevshchyna, Minsk Region on 17 February 1977.

-He graduated from the Military Academy of the Belarus with honors in 1991.
+He graduated with honors from the Military Academy of Belarus in 1991.

-In 2011, he entered command and staff faculty of the educational institution "Military Academy of the Republic of Belarus", with honors and a gold medal.
+He later continued his professional military education at the command and staff faculty of the Military Academy of the Republic of Belarus, completing the program with honors and receiving a gold medal in 2011.

-He had been the commander of a motorized rifle platoon, company in the 120th HV MSD.

-In the 120th HG AMB SZOK, he was the deputy commander of a separate motorized rifle battalion; deputy chief of staff, chief of the operational group, commander of a mechanized battalion of a separate army, mechanized group, and a commander of a separate guards mechanized battalion.
+His early military service included command roles in the 120th Guards Motorized Rifle Division, where he served as a platoon and company commander.
+He later held a series of senior positions within the same formation and its successor units, including deputy commander of a separate motorized rifle battalion, deputy chief of staff, chief of an operational group, commander of a mechanized battalion, and commander of a separate guards mechanized battalion.

-He had also been the Deputy Commander, Chief of Staff, First Deputy Commander of the 19th Army.

-He had been the Chief of Staff – First Deputy Commander of the 103rd Military Intelligence Division, and the Commander of the General Staff.
+Bely subsequently served in senior leadership roles at the army level, including Deputy Commander, Chief of Staff, and First Deputy Commander of the 19th Army.
+He later held the post of Chief of Staff and First Deputy Commander of the 103rd Military Intelligence Division and served within the General Staff of the Armed Forces.

-In 2018, he became the head of the faculty of the General Staff of the Armed Forces of the educational institution "Military Academy of the Republic of Belarus".

-In recent years, he had been the Deputy Commander, Chief of Staff – First Deputy Commander of Special Operations Forces.
+In 2018, Bely was appointed head of the Faculty of the General Staff at the Military Academy of the Republic of Belarus, where he oversaw advanced officer training.
+In subsequent years, he served as Deputy Commander and Chief of Staff–First Deputy Commander of the Special Operations Forces.

-In 30 March 2023, Bely was appointed the commander of the Western Operational Command by President Alexander Lukashenko, replacing Igor Demidenko.
-He formally took office on 3 April.
+On 30 March 2023, Bely was appointed commander of the Western Operational Command by President Alexander Lukashenko, succeeding Igor Demidenko.
+He formally assumed office on 3 April 2023.

-On 27 August 2024, Bely was appointed head of the main combat training department of the Armed Forces of Belarus, and thus been replace by his successor Vadzim Suray.
+On 27 August 2024, Bely was appointed head of the main combat training department of the Armed Forces of Belarus, and thus been replaced by his successor Vadzim Suray.

+On 8 June 2026, he was appointed as the Deputy Minister of Defense.